Important Customer Demographics Facts To Know

 This is exactly what you want to do: make your offers more targeted.
 The more specific you are, the more sales you’ll make.

 For example, which will people buy more of?
 Will it be a package that simply says “dog food” or a package with wet food for Chihuahuas over 10 years old that have hypoglycemia?

 True, there are far more people who want dog food than some specific Chihuahua food.
 However, if you only sell generic dog food, you’re competing with all the other sellers out there – and you’ll sell less.

 You’ll sell far, far more by being specific.

-That’s why you want to know people’s address, income level, political preferences, hobbies, interests, marital status, religious beliefs, even their brand of cell phone.
+That’s why you want to know people’s addresses, income levels, political preferences, hobbies, interests, marital status, religious beliefs, and even their brand of cell phone.
 All of these can strongly affect people’s buying decisions.